Vaibhavi020/portfolio/README.md

-# 💼 Ayush Soni – Developer Portfolio
+# 💼 Vaibhavi Deshpande – Developer Portfolio

 A modern, responsive, and animated developer portfolio built using **Next.js**, **Tailwind CSS**, and **ShadCN UI**.
 This portfolio showcases projects, skills, services, and experience with smooth scroll, light/dark themes, and engaging animations.